Management plan compartment 10

 Across compartment.
 Grazing is the primary tool.
 Monitoring of the grassland sward and control of grazing is a vital part of this management.

 Mow and scrape small sections of the heathland each year to maintain a diverse structure.
-(Refer to heathland mowing plan, to be completed in 2011).
 Cuttings can be used for regeneration elsewhere.

 Remove all scrub from areas identified as important for fungi and bryophytes.